-The Students at the Center Distinguished Fellows are a diverse group of education leaders from around New England, each selected for their vision, contributions and impact in the student-centered learning movement in the region.
-The Fellows’ overarching goals are:
+The two cohorts of the Students at the Center Distinguished Fellows were diverse groups of education leaders from around New England, each selected for their vision, contributions and impact in the student-centered learning movement in the region.
+The Fellows’ overarching goals were to:

-- to investigate, use, and promote effective renditions of student-centered learning (i.e., personalized, competency-based, student-owned, and anytime-anywhere)
+- Investigate, use and promote effective renditions of student-centered learning (i.e., personalized, competency-based, student-owned and anytime-anywhere)

-- to communicate research findings in ways that make them actionable and accessible for policymakers and practitioners in order to maximize students’ academic achievement, particularly for those students who have been historically underserved.
+- Communicate research findings in ways that make them actionable and accessible for policymakers and practitioners in order to maximize students’ academic achievement, particularly for those students who have been historically underserved.

-The Distinguished Fellows work alongside research teams, youth researchers, and other key partners of the Research Collaborative to build the evidence base for student-centered learning and to bridge research, practice, and policy.
+The Distinguished Fellows worked alongside research teams, youth researchers and other key partners of the Research Collaborative to build the evidence base for student-centered learning and to bridge research, practice and policy.

 Arria Coburn is the principal of The Springfield Renaissance School, a 6-12 STEM magnet school in Springfield, Massachusetts, that is part of the EL Education network.
 She has over thirteen years of experience in urban education, including six years as a special education teacher and seven years in administration.
 She is currently a student at Northeastern University, where she is pursuing a doctoral degree in education.
 She was the 2018 Magnet Schools of America Region 1 Principal of the Year.
 Arria is also a member of the Teacher Education Committee at American International College and on the Mount Holyoke Master of Arts in Teaching advisory board.
 In her spare time, she enjoys spending time with her husband and two children.